Optical Isolation: Your Best Investment for Reliability

 Here is a summary of the four main protection components available:

 Suppression equipment comes in many different shapes, sizes and ratings, ranging from the simple power strip standing between your computer and your power source, to large capacity DIN rail mounted modules.
 B+B SmartWorx offers several heavy duty, 3 stage surge suppressors.
 The HESP4DR, 485HESP, 422HESP, and 232HESP are our most popular and robust models.
-We even offer an Ethernet and USB surge protection with the EIRSP1 and USBSSP models.
+We even offer an Ethernet and USB surge protection with the EIRSP1 model.

 A suppressor does just that – it suppresses a surge and dissipates it before it reaches and destroys critical components.
 Imagine a large dam taking the brunt of a large wave and slowly letting it out through the spill way and you have a fairly accurate concept of how the suppressor operates.